Rowland Hill (MP): Memorials and reputation

 Sir Rowland Hill's bust in the C16th school building at Market Drayton.
 (Now a private residence).

-The Hawkstone Hill Monument depicts Sir Rowland looking at Soulton holding a copy of the Magna Carta.
+The Hawkstone Hill Monument depicts Sir Rowland looking at Soulton holding a copy of Magna Carta.

-There is a sixteenth century bust of him in the building occupied by the school he founded in Market Drayton.
+There is a sixteenth-century bust of him in the building occupied by the school he founded in Market Drayton.

 There is a statue of Hill on a pillar at Hawkstone Park in Shropshire.
 This monument, known as "The Obelisk" is on a column of 110 feet, and was :a copy from an ancient monument, which before the Great Fire of London stood in the Church of St Stephen, Walbrook.
 The text originally on the Hawkstone pillar read as follows:

 THE RIGHTEOUS SHALL BE HAD IN EVERLASTING REMEMBRANCE.-Psalm cxi.
 6.